Tours of Dordogne: Heritage & Nature

 The Dordogne has an abundance of gorgeous architecture and natural beauty.
 But arguably its most spectacular feature is its prehistoric caves filled with original prehistoric art.
 The prehistoric cave paintings in this region date back to between 12,000 and 20,000 years ago.
 The caves have become one of the most fascinating attractions in the country.

-Many caves - such as the original cave at Lascaux - have been closed for conservation purposes.
+Many caves - such as the original cave at Lascaux, a UNESCO world heritage site - have been closed for conservation purposes.
 Furthermore, those that remain open - such as the Font de Gaume cave (about 1km east of Les Eyzies) - will only accept a limited number of visitors each day.
 These are also likely to close within the next 5-10 years to preserve the prehistoric art.
 We warmly recommend trying to see these wonderful prehistoric cave paintings before they are cordoned off from the public forever.
 Normally, we have to make bookings about 8 months in advance to have the best chance of getting tickets.

 We are well acquainted with the caves of the Dordogne.
-Based on our experience, we will recommend popular caves and chasms such as Lascaux or Padirac.
+Based on our experience, we will plan a self drive itinerary with recommendations for popular caves and chasms such as Lascaux or Padirac.
 But we will also guide you to some of our favorites that few tourists know about.
-This way you will get a taste of this incredible part of French history.
+This way you will get a taste of this incredible part of French history as part of your self guided trip to the Dordogne.

 Paintings of bison dating back 12,000 to 15,000 years